tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     b.
 Port scan for port 1433 (SQL) to **DB-1** is successful, and **WEB-1** is unsuccessful from the **PAW-1** machine.

-> **NOTE:** You may need to disable the windows firewall on the DB-1 server to achieve this result.
+> **Note**: You may need to disable the windows firewall on the DB-1 server to achieve this result.

    ![The information above for port 1433 (SQL) is visible after running the script and pressing F5.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image62.png "View the information")